Threads of Fate: Development

 Threads of Fate, known in Japan as Dewprism, was created by Koji Sugimoto.
 Sugimoto had worked as a programmer at Final Fantasy developer Square on multiple notable titles, including Chrono Trigger and Xenogears.
 Sugimoto acted as director, and lead co-programmer with Masaki Kobayashi.
 The producer was Hiromichi Tanaka.
 Makoto Shimamoto created the world design and setting alongside drafting character scenarios.
 The script was written by Daisuke Watanabe, who was a newcomer to Square with a background of writing game novelizations.
 Yaeko Sato handled cutscene direction.
 The battle system was co-designed by Haruyuki Nishida and Takeo Fujii.

 Following his work on Xenogears, which focused on mature themes and characters, Sugimoto wanted to create something accessible for younger players with humor and a simple story set in a world of bright designs and aesthetics.
 He also wanted to create an action game that could be played by those of low skill level.
 Additionally, he wanted to use his experience with the PlayStation hardware to create a fully 3D game.
 Sugimoto produced a prototype and presented it to Square, which was encouraging smaller projects at the time.
 Once approved, Sugimoto gathered a small team of twenty former Xenogears developers.
 Development began in March 1998 and lasted one and a half years.
 Despite the PlayStation 2 being close to release, Square had opted to continue developing for the PlayStation due to its large audience.

 Rue's transformation mechanic, suggested and implemented by the battle designers, increased the team's workload as they needed to program all the monster forms he could use.
-To counterbalance Rue's transformation skills, Sugiyama made Mint a magic user with a unique fighting style.
+To counterbalance Rue's transformation skills, Sugimoto made Mint a magic user with a unique fighting style.
 To avoid repetition, the team created "gimmicks" and alternate routes while preserving their goal of creating compelling gameplay in a 3D space.
 The development was described by Sugimoto as having "many twists and turns", with the team avoiding many problems thanks to their extensive experience in 3D graphics.
 Many team members worked overtime to complete the game, with incidents including staff sleeping in the office and motion designer Yuichi Kikuchi having nightmares about the characters.